 - Pregnancy of the wife by a man other than the husband, at the time of the marriage, unknown to the husband

-Contact us for more information about our divorce services.
-Call 678-648-4940 for a free consultation.
+Contact us to learn more information about our family law services.
+Call (678) 257-4507 for a free consultation.

-Georgia allows what is sometimes referred to as “no fault” divorce, meaning that citing the marriage as “irretrievably broken” is sufficient grounds for divorce.
-Filing for uncontested divorce and negotiating the divorce settlement can be relatively easy; however with children and finances involved it usually becomes a bit of a fight.
+Georgia allows what is sometimes referred to as “no-fault” divorce, meaning that citing the marriage as “irretrievably broken” is sufficient grounds for divorce.
+Filing for an uncontested divorce and negotiating the divorce settlement can be relatively easy; however, with children and financial obligations involved it usually becomes a bit of a fight.

-Ideally the spouses can reach mutually agreeable terms with minimal attorney involvement.
+Ideally, the spouses can reach mutually agreeable terms with minimal lawyer involvement.
 If direct communication is a problem, we can intercede and communicate with the opposing attorney to attempt a resolution.

-In the worst case, we are experienced trial lawyers who can represent you in a jury trial to settle your divorce.
+In the worst case, our experienced trial attorneys can represent you in a jury trial to settle your divorce.
 Regardless of what method is required, we will fight to get you what you deserve.

 - Modification of child custody